Edited by: Keri Stooksbury

 Fare Information Search

-Using the fare information search is primarily for paid tickets, as opposed to award tickets.
+The fare information search is primarily for paid tickets rather than award tickets.
 Specifically, if you want to learn about the most current fare information for travel between 2 cities, this is one of the best ways to do it.

 Some of the best applications of fare information searches are:

-- Looking for Y-Up fares, which are essentially instantly upgraded economy tickets into business class.
+- Looking for Y-Up fares — more or less, these are instantly upgraded economy tickets into business class.

-If this appeals to you, you’ll definitely want to explore the fare information search section a lot more.
+If this appeals to you, play around in this area to get a feel for it.
 Let’s take a look at how to get to the screen.
-From the homepage, click the button that says Fare Information.
+From the homepage, click the button that says Fare Information:

 You’ll arrive at a fare information search page that looks like this: